-Support for external barometers will be released with Copter-3.6.1.
-The instructions below have only been verified for the Drotek MS5611 barometer.
-The Adafruit BMP280 has not been verified to work yet.
+Support for external barometers was released with Copter-3.6.
+The instructions below have been verified for the Drotek MS5611 and BMP280 types.

 Most flight controllers include a barometer directly on the flight controller but attaching an external barometer can be useful in order to place the barometer away from air pressure disturbances.